Northwest Carriage Museum

 “After spending almost two riveting, fun-filled hours there, I can’t thank Carol enough for turning us on to this hidden gem.
 This magnificent museum is filled with one of the world’s finest collections of impeccably restored, (I dare say Smithsonian caliber) 19th century horse-drawn carriages, wagons and buggies.
 All 28 were buffed, polished and painstakingly restored to their former elegance.”

-The Northwest Carriage Museum preserves, maintains and interprets a collection of horse drawn vehicles and period artifacts of the 19th-century, creating a cultural experience.
+The Northwest Carriage Museum preserves, maintains and interprets a collection of horse drawn vehicles and period artifacts of the 19th-century, creating a cultural experience for all visitors.

 We are home to over fifty beautiful horse-drawn vehicles including carriages, buggies, wagons and sleighs, and hundreds of historical artifacts that help bring history to life!

 We are dedicated to keeping history alive for future generations, educating about horse-drawn transportation, restoration and conservation of the vehicles and supporting our local community.